A legacy beyond politics: Remembering former Missouri House representa...

 Born on June 8, 1928, in Matthews, Kasten grew up on a small New Madrid County farm.
 She studied at Matthews High School and earned a Bachelor of Science in education at Southeast Missouri State University, where she met her future husband, Mel Kasten.
 They married in 1949 and had three children.

 Mary Kasten was first elected to the Cape Girardeau Board of Education in 1961.
 She served in that position for 20 of the next 21 years, taking on numerous roles including president, vice president and treasurer.
-She also was on the Southeast Missouri State Board of Regents from 1979 to 1982, becoming just the second woman to hold that position.
+She also was on the Southeast Missouri State University Board of Regents from 1979 to 1982, becoming just the second woman to hold that position.

 She then turned her attention to a larger political role.
-Kasten was elected to the 159th district of the Missouri House of Representatives in November 1982.
-She served with distinction even after her region was reorganized into the 158th district a decade later.
+Kasten was elected to the 159th District of the Missouri House of Representatives in November 1982.
+She served with distinction even after her region was reorganized into the 158th District a decade later.
 She retired from the Legislature to look after her ailing husband in 2000.

-Kinder said Kasten was a great complement to her husband, who was a skilled surgeon in his own right before passing away in 2004.
+Kinder said Kasten was a great complement to her husband, who was a skilled surgeon in his own right before dying in 2004.
 Kinder was a member of the Missouri Senate for the last seven years of Kasten’s House tenure.

 Matt Henson, chairman of the Cape Girardeau County Republican Central Committee, shared an anecdote about the type of politician — and the type of person — Kasten was.